๐ŸŽจAmerican Art โ€“ 1945 to Present

 Donald Judd's "Untitled (Stack)" (1967)

-• Identical galvanized iron boxes mounted vertically on a wall with equal spacing between each unit—typically ten boxes total
+• Identical galvanized iron and lacquer boxes mounted vertically on a wall with equal spacing between each unit, typically ten boxes total

-• Industrial fabrication was essential to Judd's practice—he didn't make these by hand, rejecting the myth of artistic genius
+• Industrial fabrication was essential to Judd's practice.
+He had these manufactured by professional metalworkers, rejecting the myth of artistic genius and the premium placed on the artist's hand

 Sol LeWitt's "Serial Project, I (ABCD)" (1966)

-• Modular white cubes arranged in a grid following a systematic set of variations—open, closed, and partially enclosed forms
+• Modular white structures arranged in a grid following a systematic set of variations: open, closed, and partially enclosed forms

-• Conceptual art pioneer—LeWitt argued the idea behind the work matters more than its execution, famously stating "the idea becomes the machine that makes the art"
+• Conceptual art pioneer: LeWitt argued the idea behind the work matters more than its execution, famously writing that "the idea becomes the machine that makes the art"

-• Permutation and logic drive the composition; viewers can trace the mathematical relationships between units
+• Permutation and logic drive the composition.
+Viewers can trace the mathematical relationships between units, and the visual result is secondary to the system that produced it

 Industrial Materials and Literal Presence